aws-amplify/amplify-cli/Readme.md

 # Preview: AWS Amplify's new code-first DX (Gen 2) for building backends

 The next generation of Amplify's backend building experience with a TypeScript-first DX is now available in Preview.
-To learn more, please visit [AWS Amplify Gen2](https://docs.amplify.aws/gen2/).
+To learn more, please visit [AWS Amplify (Gen 2)](https://docs.amplify.aws/gen2/).

 To open a new issue related to Amplify's new backend building experience, please visit [AWS Amplify Backend](https://github.com/aws-amplify/amplify-backend).